Authentication via Microsoft Entra ID for Azure Storage

 Access Rights in Azure Storage

-Follow the steps below to assign access rights for the new Azure app in Azure Storage using the Storage Blob Data Contributor role:
+Follow the steps below to assign access rights for the new Azure app in Azure Storage:

-- Open the Azure portal and navigate to Access Control (IAM).
+- Open the Azure portal and navigate to the Access Control (IAM) menu of your storage account.

 - Click [Add role assignment].